Robert Durst: Murder of Susan Berman

-Susan Berman, a long-time friend of Durst's who had facilitated his public alibi after McCormack's disappearance, was the daughter of David Berman, a reputed gangster who in the late 1940s operated the Flamingo Hotel and Casino in Las Vegas, Nevada.
-On December 24, 2000, Berman was found murdered execution-style in her home in Benedict Canyon, Los Angeles, California, after her neighbors called the police to report that her door was open and one of her fox terriers was loose.
+Susan Berman, a longtime friend of Durst's who had facilitated his public alibi after McCormack's disappearance, was the daughter of David Berman, a major Jewish-American organized crime figure who dominated illegal gambling in Depression-era Minneapolis and later took over the Flamingo Hotel and Casino on the Las Vegas Strip.
+On December 24, 2000, Berman was found murdered execution-style in her home in the Benedict Canyon neighborhood of Los Angeles after her neighbors called police to report that her door was open and one of her dogs was loose.

-A few days later, a letter addressed to the Beverly Hills Police Department, postmarked December 23, contained Berman's address and the word "cadaver".
-On the envelope "Beverly" was misspelled as "Beverley".
-Durst is known to have been in northern California days before Berman was killed, and to have flown from San Francisco to New York the night before Berman's body was discovered.
+Several days after the discovery, a letter addressed to the Beverly Hills Police Department, postmarked December 23, contained Berman's address and the word "cadaver."
+On the envelope, "Beverly" was misspelled as "Beverley."
+Durst is known to have been in Northern California days before Berman's death and to have flown to New York from San Francisco the night before her body was discovered.
 Berman had recently received $50,000 from Durst in two payments.
-Although Durst confirmed to the Los Angeles Police Department (LAPD) that he had sent Berman $25,000, and faxed investigators a copy of her 1982 deposition regarding his missing wife, he declined to be further questioned about the murder.
+Although he confirmed to the Los Angeles Police Department (LAPD) that he had sent Berman $25,000, and faxed investigators a copy of her 1982 deposition regarding his missing wife, he declined to be further questioned about the murder.

-Durst stated in a 2005 deposition that Berman called him shortly before her death to say that the LAPD wanted to talk to her about McCormack's disappearance.
+Durst claimed in a 2005 deposition that Berman called him shortly before her death to inform him that the LAPD wanted to interview her about McCormack's disappearance.
 A study of case notes by The Guardian cast doubt on whether the LAPD had made such a call, or whether then-Westchester County District Attorney Jeanine Pirro had scheduled an interview with Berman at all.
-On October 31, 2000, after being tipped off by his sister Wendy that the McCormack investigation had been reopened, Durst went into hiding and moved to Galveston, Texas, disguising himself as a mute woman to avoid police inquiries.
-Berman biographer Cathy Scott has asserted that Durst killed her because she knew too much about his wife's disappearance.
+After being tipped off by his sister Wendy that the McCormack investigation had been reopened, Durst went into hiding and moved to Galveston, Texas, disguising himself as a mute woman to avoid police inquiries.
+Berman biographer Cathy Scott has asserted that Durst killed her because she had incriminating knowledge about his wife's disappearance.